rimag2023/rimag2023/README.md

 •

 ## Learning Resources
-• Data Science Skills Boot Camp: Enrolled in online course with HyperionDev(CoGrammar) to learn new concepts and techniques in data scienece.
+• Data Science Skills Boot Camp: Enrolled in online course with HyperionDev(CoGrammar) to learn new concepts and techniques in data science.
 Working on various concepts, tasks and projects.

 • Books and Computing Magazines: Continuously reading books and magazine articles on data science, machine learning, and statistics to deepen my understanding.